ramalveyra/elb-access-log-analyzer/README.md

-# S3 Log Analyzer
+# Elastic Load Balancing Access Logs Analyzer

-A NodeJS app to generate reports based on AWS S3 Access Logs.
+A NodeJS app to generate reports based on AWS Elastic Load Balancing Access Logs.

-The app will access the configured S3 bucket containing the logs, read them and generate a CSV report containing the Domain Name and Domain Count based of the number of the domain occurences within the log.
+The app will access the configured S3 bucket containing the elb logs, read them and generate a CSV report containing the Domain Name and Domain Count based of the number of the domain occurences within the log.

 This app is built using the LocomotiveJS MVC web framework as it contains Express as well as future support for the app's Web Interface.